California Forklift Accident Lawyers

 What If A Third Party Caused The Accident?

 In some cases, another person or employee caused the accident.
 You could be entitled to file a personal injury claim against an individual if they are personally responsible for causing the accident.
-For example, if you are injured on a construction site because a car cut you off while you were operating heavy machinery and they were at fault, you might have a claim against the driver and their insurance company.
-An experienced forklift accident attorney can help you identify all potential at-fault parties to increase your odds of getting full and fair compensation after an accident.
+For example, if you are injured on a construction site because a car cuts you off while you are operating heavy machinery, and they were at fault, you might have a claim against the driver and their insurance company.
+An experienced forklift accident attorney can help you identify all potential at-fault parties to pursue fair compensation after an accident.

 Again, getting financial recovery after a forklift accident is not easy.
-Speak with our reliable California forklift accident lawyers to learn more about your legal rights and how to get the maximum financial compensation after a crash.
+Speak with our reliable California forklift accident lawyers to learn more about your legal rights and how to seek compensation for your injuries and losses after a crash.

 How Long Do I Have To Sue After A California Forklift Accident?

 The statute of limitations is a deadline set by state law that limits the time a plaintiff has to file a lawsuit against a defendant.
 These deadlines are critically important to your case.
-Missing the statute of limitations can mean that your case will be dismissed, and you will not be able to collect compensation.
+Missing the statute of limitations can mean that your case will be dismissed, and it may be difficult to collect compensation.

-- Property damage must be filed three years from the date the damage occurred.
+- Property damage claims must be filed within three years from the date the damage occurred.
+This deadline applies to both real and personal property damage.

 - The breach of an oral contract should be filed two years from the date the contract was breached.